-The Drop/Add deadline: is 30 days from the term start date, or 15 days from the 16-week term or 8-week session start date.
-Courses dropped after 30 days/15 days will receive a grade of "W" on the academic record.
-The effective date of the Drop/Add is the postmark date of a written request, an email request, or phone call received by the faculty advisor or the Registrar's office.
-Academic withdrawal policy: Students may withdraw through the last day of the term by notifying the University in writing prior to the last day of the term.
+• The Drop/Add Deadline: Drops are accepted through 30 days from the term start date for 16-week certificate programs.
+Drops are accepted through 15 days for certificates that are offered in two eight-week sessions.
+Adds are accepted 15 days from the 16-week term or eight-week session start date.
+Courses dropped after 30 days/15 days will receive a grade of W on the academic record.
+The effective date of the drop/add is the postmark date of a written request, the date of an email request, or date phone call is received by the faculty advisor or the Registrar's Office.

+• Academic Withdrawal Policy: Students may withdraw through the last day of the term by notifying the university in writing prior to the last day of the term.

-Drop/Adds can impact continuing financial aid eligibility.
+Drop/adds can impact continuing financial aid eligibility.
 Financial aid adjustments are based on federal guidelines.
-Students should contact the Financial Aid Office (800.861.6400 x 2005 or rinaid@myunion.edu) immediately if they plan to drop any courses.
-All Drop/Add requests must be approved by the faculty advisor, program director, or his/her designee.
+Students should contact the Office of Financial Services (800-861-6400, ext.
+2005 or financialaidcounselors@myunion.edu) immediately if they plan to drop any courses.
+All drop/add requests must be approved by the faculty advisor, program director, or their designee.